 - Smoked Salmon, Preserved Lemon & Dill: The smoked salmon and dill flavour were nicely interwoven together.
 The sandwich was on top of a pumpernickel cracker.

 - Buttermilk Scone: The scone was a lovely round shape with a dusting of coarse sugar on the top.
 It had a dense and buttery inside with a pleasing textural difference between the crispy outside and the fluffy inside.

 - Strawberry, Raspberry & Cream Jam: I have tried multiple jams from Kitten and the Bear and have enjoyed each one.
 This one is one I have tried more than once, and I enjoyed the sweetness of the strawberries, followed by the tartness of the raspberry, and then the vanilla notes.

 - Whipped Crème Fraîche: It added a bit of creaminess to the scone!

-- Damson Plum Tea Cake: The cake was pretty with the various layers of cake, and buttercream, and dasmon plum jam with dusting of gold flakes on top.
+- Damson Plum Tea Cake: The cake was pretty with the various layers of cake, buttercream, and damson plum jam with a dusting of gold flakes on top.
 It was surprisingly dense, with a strong almond taste with a nice creamy and berry jam taste.

 - Nectarine Shortbread: The shortbread had a classic buttery taste with some citrus tartness from the jam.
 I just wish there was a bit more jam!

-- Salted Caramel: Sweet chocolate taste melded with toffee and had a nice amount of salt.
+- Salted Caramel: Sweet chocolate tasted melded with toffee and had a nice amount of salt.